1Thessalonians 5:12-13

 I do not understand what has happened to the Christian community.
 Believers who go regularly to church, and profess to believe the Bible, often seem to go along with practices of the world around them with hardly any consciousness that what they are doing is unbiblical and really wrong.
 They lie without hesitation.
 They evade paying their bills.
 They cheat on their taxes.
 They ignore needy people.
 They fail to keep appointments.
 They freeload shamelessly.
 They lose their tempers.
 They grow critical and caustic.
 They desert their mates.
 If the Apostle Paul were here he would be very concerned about this.
 To him, the mark of true Christian faith is that it changes everything you do and say.
 It affects every area of your life.
 A Christian may no longer act as he did before he came to Christ.
 This is very clear in the letters of the apostle.
 Every letter that he wrote ends with pointed, practical applications to daily situations of the truth that he had set out.

 The letter of First Thessalonians is no exception.
 The closing verses of Chapter 5, to which we now come, are wonderfully practical guidelines on how to live Christianly, in three areas of life.
 First, how to act toward the leaders of a church; we do not say much about this at Peninsula Bible Church, but it is part of the record of the New Testament.
 Then, how to live with other believers, whether at home, at work, or wherever.
 And finally, how to live toward God and respond to the situations where he puts you.
-(Read the full message Loving Christianly)
+(Living Christianly 1 Thess 5:12-28)

 Brethren (80) (adelphos from collative a = denoting unity + delphús = womb) is literally one born from same womb and so a male having the same father and mother as reference person.
 Figuratively, adelphos as in this verse refers to a close associate of a group of persons having well-defined membership, specifically here referring to fellow believers in Christ who are united by the bond of affection.

 Appreciate is not most accurate rendering of "eido" (to know) which in context is recognition of the vital function for which these leaders have been gifted.
+The idea is that the saints at Thessalonica need to come to know the worth of their leaders.
+They must not remain ignorant concerning them but by careful consideration come to a full understanding of their true character and diligent labor.
 The practical result of such acknowledgment will be cooperation with and submission to their nurturing admonishments.

 This does not mean simple face recognition, but that the people are to literally know those who labor among them (today this would refer especially to pastors and staff) well enough to have an intimate appreciation for them and to respect them because of their value.